miki-hermann/mcp/README.md

 ### Compilation

-A C++ compiler satisfying at least  the C++17 revision is necessary to successfully  compile the  MCP system,  mainly for  the use  of `auto` types and POSIX threads.
-Only  the standard library is used, therefore there is no need to install any additional C++ libraries.
+A  C++  compiler  satisfying  the   C++20  revision  is  necessary  to successfully  compile the  MCP system,  mainly for  the use  of `auto` types and  POSIX threads.
+Only the standard  and boost  libraries are used,  therefore  there is  no  need  to  install any  additional  C++ libraries.
 The g++ GNU Project compiler is used in the `Makefile`.
 If you have a different compiler,  please modify the `Makefile` according to your installation.

 You need to  have installed the Message Passing Interface  (MPI) to be able to compile the modules `mcp-mpi` and `mcp-hybrid`.
 However, this